propavingk/SlotDrift/CONTRIBUTING.md

    from a real run.
 If you did not run it, do not write it.
 6. Meaningful exit codes stay stable: 0 clean, 1 findings, 2 usage or input error.
+7. The JSON output keys in `docs/FORMAT.md` are a contract.
+Adding keys is a minor change; renaming or removing them needs a changelog entry.

+## Commit messages